Iserv-Group/Zabbix-Proxy/externalscripts/Readme.txt

-This folder is set to automatically update from the Github Repo periodically and will delete any scripts not found in on Github.
+This folder is configured to automatically pull scripts from the latest version of the Github Repo periodically and will delete any scripts not found in Github.